kartevonmorgen/openfairdb/README.md

 ## REST API

 The API is available under `http://api.ofdb.io/v0/`.
-For examples how to use the API, open "network" in the developer tools in your browser and see the requests that [https://kartevonmorgen.org/](https://kartevonmorgen.org/) sends.
+For examples how to use the API, open "network" in the developer tools in your browser and see the requests that https://kartevonmorgen.org sends.

+When you want to use the API, please contact us at helmut@bildungsagenten.com.
+The API might still change sometimes.
+We will try to let you know in that case.

 -  `GET /entries/:ID_1,:ID_2,...,:ID_n`
 -  `POST /entries`